From selling coal to building schools

 When a project by Plan International came up to build a new school, many contractors applied.
 Aaron was fortunate to be awarded the contract.
 He built the schools, one in the Romani community and the other in the Madiwa community.
 He completed and handed over this building on 15 December, 2022.

-Before working with Plan International, Aaron faced several challenges, including transportation and manpower.
+Aaron faced several challenges, including transportation and manpower.
 He did not have a bike to move around and had only 5 workers.
 This made it difficult for him to complete projects on time.
-However, when he got the contract with Plan International, his business grew.
+When he got the contract with Plan International, he was able to expand his business.
 He now has 28 workers and can work on 2 sites simultaneously.
-He moves around with his engineer and architects and has trucks that transports sand and stones.
+He moves around with his engineer and architects and has trucks that transport sand and stones.

 The power of an opportunity not wasted